Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

         --8<-- "docs/aca/01-deploy-api-to-aca/FakeTasksManager.cs"
         ```

-The code above generates ten tasks and stores them in a list in memory.
+- The code above generates ten tasks and stores them in a list in memory.
 It also has some operations to add/remove/update those tasks.

 - Now we need to register `FakeTasksManager` on project startup.
 Open file `#!csharp Program.cs` and register the newly created service by adding the highlighted lines from below snippet.
-Don't forget to include the required using statements for the task interface and class.
+Don't forget to include the required `using` statement for the task interface and class.

     === "Program.cs"

-    ```csharp hl_lines="1 5"
+    ```csharp hl_lines="1 6"
-    using TasksTracker.TasksManager.Backend.Api.Services;

-    var builder = WebApplication.CreateBuilder(args);
-    // Add services to the container.
-    builder.Services.AddSingleton<ITasksManager, FakeTasksManager>();

-    // Code removed for brevity
-    app.Run();
+    --8<-- "docs/aca/01-deploy-api-to-aca/Program.cs"
     ```

 - Inside the **Controllers** folder create a new controller with the below filename.
 We need to create API endpoints to manage tasks.